 Data is arguably an organisation’s most important asset and therefore keeping it clean and up to date should be a key objective for any business.
 Five benefits of high-quality data include:

-- Keeps you compliant with the latest Data Regulations
+- It helps keep your data compliant with the latest Data Regulations (such as GDPR)

-- Helps to build and maintain relationships with customers and prospects
+- Builds and maintains relationships with customers and prospects

 - Decreases costs created by wastage

 - Enables you to become more agile with faster strategic decisions

 How do you achieve a successful data quality strategy?

 People, technology and processes are key elements to any successful data quality strategy.

 - People - With 90% of organisations saying data is changing the way they do business, the Chief Data Officer role is becoming more and more integral to those looking to leverage their data.
 However, it's important to note the role all employees have as Data Stewards.

 - Technology - With data continuously growing in volume, variety and velocity but the demand for veracity and value higher than ever - data quality technology is having to keep up.
 Data Quality Management Tools (such as Experian Pandora) have stopped being a 'nice to have' - and started to become a necessity.

 - Processes - Once you have the correct people and technology in place, you need to ensure that the proper systems are used so both are utilised properly.
 These processes need to be organisation-wide to cover all the necessary data.